liliana-benitez/liliana-benitez/README.md

 ## 🌱 What I’m Currently Working On
 - Developing a **custom site for Tech Babes** with unique, interactive features (more than just an ordinary online shop)
-- Adding **data persistence and backend functionality** to my interactive side projects
+- Adding **data persistence and backend functionality** to my side projects
 - Exploring **creative uses of APIs and playful UI/UX** to make everyday activities more fun
 - Preparing to take a **UI/UX design course** to deepen my design skills and learn Figma